rbsexton/gatesim_m0/README.md

 - cd to *sim* and run *make*
 - From the top level directory, run *./sim/obj_dir/Vcmsdk_mcu*.
 The simulator will ingest the image.hex file and run.
 It will produce a *cmsdk_mcu.vcd* file that you can inspect with gtkWave.
+The distribution includes a basic MPE Forth image.
 -

 The *./sim* directory contains a makefile to verilate the project into c++ and